eArmada8/toir_model_tool/README.md

 Overwrite existing files without prompting.

 ### toir_import_model.py
 Double click the python script and it will search the current folder for all .pck files with exported folders, and import the meshes in the folder back into the .pck files.
 It will parse the 4 JSON files (`image_info.json`, `material_info.json`, `mesh_info.json` and `skeleton_info.json`) and use that information to rebuild the model sections.
 It will pack in the require textures from the `textures` folder, using the original filenames specified in `image_info.json` in the model folder.
-This script requires a working .pck file already be present as it does not reconstruct the entire file; only the known relevant sections.
+This script requires a working .pck file already be present as it does not reconstruct the entire file; only the known relevant sections (model and textures).
 The remaining parts of the file are copied unaltered from the intact .pck file.

 It will make a backup of the originals, then overwrite the originals.
 It will not overwrite backups; for example if "model.pck.bak" already exists, then it will write the backup to "model.pck.bak1", then to "model.pck.bak2", and so on.